sundial-protocol/docs/technical-spec/3-consensus-protocol/6-settlement-queue.rst

    #.
 The spent input must be reproduced as a settlement node without a
       resolution claim.

    #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
       reference input.

    #.
-Let , , and be the corresponding policy IDs in the Midgard hub
+Let , , and be the corresponding policy IDs in the Sundial hub
       oracle.

    #.
 The transaction must include either a deposit or a withdrawal